 How Victoria’s boutique gin scene took flight

-With more than 28 distilleries, Victoria is the self-proclaimed gin capital of Australia.
+With more than 28 distilleries, Victoria is Australia's self-proclaimed craft gin capital.

 This is a departure from the state’s industrial-scale gin-making past, when 28 million litres of Burnett’s Dry Gin were produced annually as early as 1938 at Geelong’s Corio Distillery.